seekrcentral/seekr2/docs/program_options_analyze.rst

   By default, post-simulation checks will be run before the analysis is started, and if the checks fail, the analysis will not proceed.
   This argument bypasses those checks and allows the analysis to proceed anyways.

+**-t MINIMUM_TIME, --minimum_time MINIMUM_TIME**
+  A user may wish to skip an amount of simulation time for each anchor before counting the transitions for milestoning analysis.
+Enter the time (in ps) to skip a portion of the production simulations when performing analysis.

+**-T MAXIMUM_TIME, --maximum_time MAXIMUM_TIME**
+  A user may wish to stop the analysis of simulation time for each anchor at a particular time.
+Enter the time (in ps) at which to end the analysis at a given anchor if the simulation time exceeds it.